KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 ## `MarkdownHeading.GetFontSizeByLevel` now specifies absolute sizes

+The result of this method is now more correctly applied to headers via `FontSize` rather than `Scale`.
 If you were overriding this method, please multiply your returned values by `20` to maintain sizing compatibility.

 # [2021.419.0](https://github.com/ppy/osu-framework/releases/tag/2021.419.0)